Zacks Earnings Trends Highlights: Netflix, Intel, J.B. Hunt

 The earnings outlook has been steadily improving since early July, as the U.S. economy started coming out of the pandemic-driven slump.
 While pockets of entrenched weakness remain, the pace and magnitude of the recovery has largely been better than expected.

 This improving trend has been showing up in positive estimate revisions, with analysts steadily raising their estimates.
-We saw this earlier with Q3 estimates and we are starting to see the same trend in play for Q4 estimates as well.
+We saw this earlier with Q3 estimates and we are seeing the same trend in play for Q4 estimates as well.

 It is reasonable to expect this trend of improving earnings estimates to continue as we go through the rest of the Q3 reporting cycle.
 The worry is that the improving trend will level off or even reverse in the face of surging infection rates that weighs down the economy’s recovery.
 We are starting to see this unfavorable trend play out in Europe at present and the worry is that the U.S. economy may be a few weeks behind Europe.